USE OF CERTOLIZUMAB IN PREGNANCY

 Certolizumab is a PEGylated Fab’ fragment of a humanised monoclonal antibody that inhibits tumour necrosis factor alpha (TNFα) and is licensed to treat rheumatoid arthritis, axial spondyloarthritis, psoriatic arthritis and plaque psoriasis.

-Although safety data relating to the use of certolizumab in pregnancy are limited, additional data describing maternal exposure to TNFα monoclonal antibodies as a group are available.
-Data provided from a meta-analysis do not suggest that maternal anti-TNFα use in pregnancy increases the risk of adverse pregnancy or fetal outcomes.
+Safety data relating to use of TNFα monoclonal antibodies as a group do not suggest an increased risk of adverse pregnancy or fetal outcomes.

 There are theoretical concerns that the use of immunosuppressant antibodies, which actively cross the placenta, may result in neonatal or infant immunosuppression and increase the risk of infection.
 Given that certolizumab is minimally transferred across the placenta, it is unlikely that infants born to women who used certolizumab in pregnancy would experience sufficient levels of TNFα inhibition to significantly inhibit their immune response.
-However, the manufacturer advises that, unless the benefit of the vaccination clearly outweighs the theoretical risk, live or live-attenuated vaccines should only be administered to infants five months after the last maternal administration occurred during pregnancy.
+General guidance has been provided from a number of authorities on avoiding/deferring live vaccine use in infants exposed to certolizumab in utero.
+UKTIS recommend a case-specific risk assessment approach when considering the use of live vaccines following in utero exposure.
+Discussion with UKTIS is recommended in all cases where use of a live vaccine is being considered in an infant <5 months of age where there has been in utero exposure to certolizumab.

 Exposure to certolizumab at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.